MickHarrigan/uhdrtz-rust/docs/sdd.md

   - Miscellaneous:
     - Compliance: FCC, RoHS

 *- Not supported by default.
-Requires firmware customization for higher framerates with Custom ROI resolutions.
+Requires firmware customization for higher frame rates with Custom ROI resolutions.

-**- Customers interesed to work on Android would require e-con SDK
+**- Customers interested to work on Android would require e-con SDK

 ***- For MAC OS support please contact camerasolutions@e-consystems.com